Pacific Islanders in Publishing

 (he/him)

-Originally from Lifou, Léopold Hnacipan is a French teacher at Voh high school in New Caledonia.
-In 2008, his short story Hélène won first prize in the ‘Writing in Oceania’ competition.
-He is the author of a short story published in the anthology Olé Oléti in 2010, of De Séduction en Séduction in 2015, Les fleurs de Potr, and Passerelle published in 2017 (by Editions Humanis).
-His latest book, Quand la coutume bombarde et autres nouvelles, is also published by Humanis.
+Léopold Hnacipan is a teacher from Lifou, Kanaky New Caledonia.
+In 2008, his short story "Hélène" won first prize in the ‘Writing in Oceania’ competition.
+He has short stories in the anthologies Olé Oléti (2010), De Séduction en Séduction (2015), Les fleurs de Potr and Passerelle (2017).
+His book, Quand la coutume bombarde et autres nouvelles, was published in 2022.

 Marcel Meltherorong